Shane Jett

-Shane David Jett (born December 5, 1974) is an American politician from the state of Oklahoma, who is the State Senator from Senate District 17, which includes northern Pottawatomie County and eastern Oklahoma County.
+Shane David Jett (born December 5, 1974) is an American politician from the state of Oklahoma, who is the state senator from Senate District 17, which includes northern Pottawatomie County and eastern Oklahoma County.
 He was a member of the Oklahoma House of Representatives from 2004 to 2010, representing House District 27.
 He also serves as chairman of the U.S. Treasury CDFI Fund Community Development Advisory Board.

-Early life
+Early life, education, and family

 Born in Shawnee, Oklahoma, Jett's father was an auto mechanic and Jett worked in his father's shop growing up in Tecumseh, Oklahoma.
 Jett graduated from Oklahoma Baptist University with a BBA majoring in international business and minoring in Spanish.
 Fluent in three languages, Jett spent two years in Belo Horizonte, Brazil, working for Global Options International.